Halloween and diabetes, those two words just seem to clash, don’t they?

 - fresh fruit cut and arranged in some clever spooky design

-- deviled eggs (use food coloring to make them more fun)
+- deviled eggs (use food colouring to make them more fun)

-I like to use sugar substitutes in my favorite recipes.
+I like to use sugar substitutes in my favourite recipes.

 There really are countless options to ensure everyone enjoys all the fun food at a Halloween party without the risk of a sugar spike.

 Lowering the risk of sugar spikes means Mom’s and kids can truly enjoy themselves.

 The teal pumpkin project is a fabulous idea that not only makes Halloween more fun for diabetic kids but also kids with life-threatening food allergies or other diseases like Celiac’s disease.